 D2C (Direct-to-consumer) brands have been making a splash for several years now as the future of retail.
 These brands have hit various retail sectors, ranging from mattresses, razors, shoes, fitness & health, and many more.
 As consumers are changing their shopping preferences from in-person to online, D2C brands are likely to have a significant boost and can become among major retailers after the pandemic is over.

 The global spread of Coronavirus, followed by various lock-down or boundary restrictions, has resulted in severe disruption in production and supply chain.
 While brands that have traditionally looked to Asia for sourcing may experience difficulties, those with a local and sustainable supply may find this time a good opportunity to survive and compete.

 Also, as consumers have now focused their spending more on necessities during crisis time, sales of luxury goods is expected to go down.
 Brands, thus, are advised to focus more on basic goods and services and adjust from business-as-usual to business-as-best-as-possible.

-To conclude, while the full impacts of the COVID-19 pandemic are yet to be measured, it is for sure that your 2020 plan would not be as you expected.
-What we should do is stay informed from credible sources, be positive but alert, try to look on the bright side to find ways for your business to adapt and mitigate the negative effects.
+To conclude, while the full impacts of the COVID-19 pandemic are yet to be measured, it is for sure that your 2020 plan will not be as you expected.
+What we should do is stay informed from credible sources, be positive but alert, and try to look on the bright side to find ways for our business to adapt and mitigate the negative effects.
 Let us know your thoughts and sharings on how your businesses are driving through these days!